 Read more on water treatment

 9. Zero waste

 Ensure that by 2030 all materials used at Gatwick in operations, commercial activity and construction, are repurposed for beneficial use.
 I.e. repaired, reused, donated, recycled, composted or converted to fuel for heating or transport.

 Read more on waste and recycling

-Industry leading with our approach to protecting and enhancing biodiversity at the airport.
+Industry leading 'net-gain' approach to protecting and enhancing biodiversity at the airport.
 This includes zero use of pesticides by 2030.